 Things to Remember

 - Be patient with yourself and your baby.
 Sometimes it doesn't come right away.

 - Request help in the hospital if you don't get it right away.
 Often, immediate assistance can get your baby and you on the right road.

 - Familiarize yourself with a few of the standard holds that make feeding easier.

 - Try to breastfeed as quickly as possible after birth.
-Baby will want to feed and should be eager to figure it out.
+Your baby will want to feed and should be eager to figure it out.
 Tell the hospital staff your intention to breastfeed as soon as possible after the baby is born.

 - Check baby's latch by looking for outward placed lips; if the lips are tucked in, or you can see baby's gums, then the latch is probably not right.
 If you can see your areola, chances are your baby is not latched on correctly.
-If you can hear a low pitched sucking sound or see baby making a swallowing motion, then the latch is likely good.
+The latch is likely good if you can hear a low-pitched sucking sound or see your baby making a swallowing motion.

 - If your baby's latch hurts, then you should readjust the latch and start over.
-While breastfeeding can feel strange or odd, it shouldn't be painful.
-If there is a burning or sharp shooting pains, you should tell your doctor as you might be experiencing mastitis, and infection of the milk ducts which is treatable.
+While breastfeeding can feel strange, it shouldn't be painful.
+If there is burning or sharp shooting pains, you should tell your doctor as you might be experiencing mastitis and infection of the milk ducts, which are treatable.

 - The best advice is to relax, no, really relax.
 You got this!
 Baby has this!
 If you are committed, you will be able to accomplish productive breastfeeding, but the road isn't always easy, and there could be bumps along the way.
 So relax, breathe, and try again if it isn't working.